Fhosta/ProjetFinalCO2_Swift/README.md

 # Guide d'utilisation :

-Une fois l'application lancé une page de Connexion apparait demandant un nom d'utilisateur : "Florian" et un mot de passe : "Root"  une fois connecté
+Version français :

+Une fois que l'application est lancée, une page de connexion apparaît, demandant un nom d'utilisateur : "Florian" et un mot de passe : "Root".
+Une fois connecté, une petite roue crantée apparaît en haut à droite de l'interface.
+Il faut cliquer dessus pour accéder aux paramètres de l'application, se connecter au broker avec l'adresse suivante : 172.16.5.103.
+On peut également régler les valeurs maximale et minimale du CO2, ainsi que la langue de l'application.
+Ensuite, toujours sur la même page, il faut entrer les topics nécessaires pour recevoir les informations.
+Les topics sont les suivants : "CO2" et "TVOC".
+Une fois les topics entrés, on peut retourner sur la page principale pour voir les valeurs.

+English version :

+Once the application is launched, a login page appears asking for a username: "Florian" and a password: "Root".
+Once logged in, a small gear icon appears at the top right of the interface.
+Clicking on it allows access to the application settings, where you can connect to the broker with the following address: 172.16.5.103.
+You can also adjust the maximum and minimum CO2 values and set the language of the application.
+Then, on the same page, you need to enter the necessary topics to receive the information.
+The topics are: "CO2" and "TVOC".
+Once the topics are entered, you can return to the main page to see the values.

 # Route vers l'api